 A: No policy B: Preferred Option

 ENV1

 ENV2

 ENV3

-Policy talks of location and

-ENV4 ? + design to reflect the local land
+ENV4 ? + Policy talks of location and design to reflect the local land and townscape.

-and townscape.

-EV charging points are seen as

-ENV5 ? + part of the pathway to Net
+ENV5 ? + EV charging points are seen as part of the pathway to Net Zero.

-Zero.

 ENV6

 ENV7

 ENV8

-Policy talks of location and

-ENV9 ?
-Not having a policy does not + design to reflect the historic
+ENV9 ? + Policy talks of location and design to reflect the historic environment.

-environment.

-? + The policy refers to the

-ENV10 importance of design of the
+ENV10 ?
+Not having a policy does not mean that these issues will not be considered or + The policy refers to the importance of design of the units.

-addressed.
-A policy does units.

-ENV11 ? however provide more + Light pollution is am important

-LINVII : certainty. consideration in the policy.
+ENV11 ? addressed.
+A policy does however provide more + Light pollution is am important consideration in the policy.

 ENV12 certainty.

-Fundamentally, the policy

-would hopefully result in fewer

-SOC1 ? + fires with devastating

-outcomes.
-Also, trip hazards

-are a consideration.
+SOC1 ? + Fundamentally, the policy would hopefully result in fewer fires with devastating outcomes.
+Also, trip hazards are a consideration.

 SOC2

 SOC3

 SOC4

 SOC5

-SOC6 3
+SOC6

 SOC7

 ECO1

 ECO2

 ECO3